ga96tik/SauterSchwabQuadrature.jl/docs/src/Parameterized.md

 `ce` is an object of type `CommonEdge()`, x is the `accuracy`.

-An example of this case can be found and run in the common_edge_parameterized.jl file in the example folder.
+An example of this case can be found in the common_edge_parameterized.jl file in the example folder.